crystaldb/autodba/README.md

 However, we also expect to release models trained on proprietary data sets.

-### What happens to the data that AutoDBA collects?
+### What happens to the data that Crystal DBA collects?

-AutoDBA collects and stores operational metrics collected from your database.
+Crystal DBA collects and stores operational metrics collected from your database.
 It does not transmit this data to anyone.
 You should keep the web interface secure to avoid exposing this data to others.

-### How can I get support for AutoDBA?
+### How can I get support for Crystal DBA?

-CrystalDB offers commercial support for AutoDBA and PostgreSQL.
+CrystalDB offers commercial support for Crystal DBA and PostgreSQL.
-For more information or to discuss your needs, please contact us at [support@crystaldb.cloud](mailto:support@crystaldb.cloud).
+For more information or to discuss your needs, please contact us at [support@crystaldba.ai](mailto:support@crystaldba.ai).

-### How can I support the AutoDBA project?
+### How can I support the Crystal DBA project?

-Foremost, use AutoDBA and give us feedback!
+Foremost, use Crystal DBA and give us feedback!

 We also welcome feature suggestions, bug reports, or contributions to the codebase.